Emptying a dog's anal sacs

 What is the cost of anal sac removal?

-(price accurate for non-inflamed glands, if the gland is severely infected or inflamed please ask for pricing)
+(price accurate for non-inflamed glands, if the gland is severely infected/inflamed or has cancer please ask for pricing)